zwily/typus/README.markdown

 for the new application functionality.
 You can overwrite them from the configuration file.

+## Resources which are not models

+Want to manage **memcached**, see the current **starling** queue or have an special resource which is not related to any model?

+    ##
+    # config/typus_roles.yml
+    admin:
+      Backup: index

+Create a controller on `app/controllers/admin`.

+    script/generate controller admin/backup index

+Make it inherit from TypusController.

+    class Admin::StatusController < TypusController

+      def index
+      end

+    end

+And your controller will be protected with the roles you've defined.

 ## Typus Enabled Plugins

 Typus can use external plugins to extend functionality.
 Some of them